 The competencies as expressed here focus on homeopathically-relevant information.
-They consciously do not address the information-gathering methods that are used in a conventional medical setting, although any such information that is offered by the client that may be appropriate, such as information about current or past diagnoses and treatment by others, may be noted.
+Homeopaths consciously do not address the information-gathering methods that are used in a conventional medical setting, although any such information that is offered by the client that may be appropriate, such as information about current or past diagnoses and treatment by others, may be noted.

+Competencies

-The professional homeopath
+The professional practitioner of homeopathy

-Demonstrates her or his ability to assess the suitability of the case to homeopathic care and independently conduct a comprehensive homeopathic interview.
+Demonstrates an ability to assess the suitability of the case to homeopathic care that extends beyond domestic first aid use and independently conduct a comprehensive professional homeopathic interview

-Demonstrates taking a case in a confidential, efficient, non-judgmental, accurate, and complete manner; listens, elicits and records information in sufficient detail that will lead to the successful analysis of each individual client’s case; differentiate types of cases (acutechronic) and, determines a relevant case taking strategy.
+Demonstrates taking a case in a confidential, efficient, non-judgmental, accurate, and complete manner; and in a professional setting; listens, elicits and records information in sufficient detail that will lead to the successful analysis of each individual client’s case; differentiate various types of cases (minor first aid, acute and chronic illness) and, determines a relevant case taking strategy.

+Understands the complex and intersecting social determinants of health that impact individuals’ and communities’ health, well being and quality of life, and how they contribute to health disparities and inequities such as housing quality, physical neighborhood, income, access to education and job opportunities, racism, discrimination and violence, air and water quality and exposure to environmental toxins.

+Recognizes that social determinants of health for individuals in BIPOC, religious minority, and LGBTQ+ communities are compounded by institutional racism, sexism, injustice and inequity, and validate the unique experiences of clients from social, cultural, racial and socioeconomic groups that differ from the practitioner’s.

-Demonstrates consultation skills.
-Specifically, the practitioner shows:
+Demonstrates consultation skills through:

-larity of perceptionhomeopath should have sufficient knowledge of health on the mental, emotional and physical levels, to be able to perceive
+A clarity of perception whereby a professional homeopath possesses sufficient knowledge of health on the mental, emotional and physical levels, to be able to perceive vital disturbance and what needs to be healed in each client.

 The ability to recognize obstacles to cure, including:

-The relationship between the physical, social, emotional and economic contexts in which people live and their health and wellbeingThe implications for health and disease of personal and family health history, life events and environmental factors.
+The relationship between the physical, social, emotional and economic contexts in which people live and their health and wellbeing, understanding those that are within the client’s control, and those that may be attributed to opportunity, inequity, and social and environmental injustice.

+The implications for health and disease of personal and family health history, life events and environmental factors.

-The potential effect of lifestyle (for example, diet, smoking, alcohol consumption) on an individual’s health and social wellbeing.
+The potential effect of lifestyle (for example, diet, smoking, alcohol consumption, poor sleep, sedentary indoor living, etc.) on an individual’s health and social wellbeing.

 The resources available to individuals to make changes in their circumstances and lifestyles.

 How personal beliefs and preferences affect individuals’ lives and the choices they make, the context in which they live and their health and wellbeing.

+Discern accurately the difference between what is pathological vs. lifestyle, or cultural/community norms that differ from the practitioner- i.e., religious/cultural practices, LGBTQ+ communities, etc.

-How results in masking, suppressing and/or alteration of individualizing characteristic symptoms of the original disease symptoms.
+How medical, chemical and recreational drugs and alcohol can sometime results in masking, suppressing and/or alteration of individualizing characteristic symptoms of the original disease symptoms.

+In addition, the professional homeopath demonstrates;

-emonstratesEffective and sensitive interviewing attitudes and techniques that will enable individuals to reveal and talk through relevant issues in their physical, mental and emotional health.
+Effective and sensitive interviewing attitudes and techniques that will enable individuals to reveal and talk through relevant issues in their physical, mental and emotional health.

 The ability to recognize and interpret significant aspects of a client’s appearance, body language, speech and behavior.